hex13/enter-ghost/packages/transmutable/README.md

 * It allows for mutable-like programming interface.
 * It allows for applying mutations either in immutable (via `forked.commit()`) or mutable way (via `forked.pushTo`).
 * It performs smart deep cloning (with dirty checking) - if something is not changed, it is copied only by reference

-properties of Transmutable object:
-====

-**stage** enables for recording mutations, but it doesn't mutate neither original object neither stage object itself.
-It may be implemented by Proxy or by getters/setters (but this is technical detail, don't rely on it).

-**reify()** - materializes mutations without committing.
-It returns smart copy of original object with applied mutations.

-**commit()** - materializes mutations with committing.
-So it's like reify, but with side-effects: mutations are reset and `stage` properties are updated to match next state.